samply/blazectl/README.md

 ### Count Resources

 The count-resources command is useful to see how many resources a FHIR server stores by resource type.
 The resource counting is done by first fetching the capability statement of the server.
-After that blazectl will perform a search-type interaction with query parameter `_summary` set to `count` on every resource type which supports that interaction.
+After that blazectl will perform a search-type interaction with query parameter `_summary` set to `count` on every resource type which supports that interaction using one batch request.
 Bundle.total will be used as resource count.

 You can run: